 There is also a large variety of sizes in the Ariel series.
-There is a 55-liter, 65-liter, and 75-liter that comes in sizes extra-small, small, and medium.
+There are 55-liter, 65-liter, and 75-liter that come in sizes extra-small, small, and medium.
 These packs can also carry a heavier load due to the higher capacity choices.
 With slightly more capacity options than the Aura, you can make sure that you are getting the exact size you need to fit your adventure’s requirements.

 The Ariel also comes with most of the same features as the Aura and maybe even a few extra.
 These include: